Constructing Exceptional Knots and Links with Arbitrary Braiding Topology: Topological transitions: untie exceptional konts

-The topological transitions and morphological evolution of ELs described above are directly linked to the underlying movements and reconnection of the associated EPs, as revealed by the phase of the function $f_a$ in the $xy$-plane, shown in Figs.~\ref{K41_PT}(d-f).
-The vortices in $arg(f_a)$, marked by circles, correspond to the EPs whose trajectories trace ELs in $3$D momentum space.
-Around $\Gamma$ point, four EPs (marked as black circles) remain stationary.
-However, two other pairs of EPs, indicated by green and purple circles, exhibit distinct motions as $a$ increases, as indicated by arrows.
-Firstly, the purple EPs are moving slowly towards $\Gamma$ point along the $y$-axis, while the green EPs are moving rapidly away from $\Gamma$ point along the $x$-axis.
-As $a$ increases to $4/3$ [Fig.~\ref{K41_PT}(e)], the vortices move (as indicated by purple arrows) and reconfigure, with pairs meeting at the $\Gamma$ point, coinciding with the formation of the central EC in Fig.~\ref{K41_PT}(b).
-Simultaneously, the vanishment of purple EPs pair at infinite coincides with the breaking of the knot.
-Subsequently, as $a$ further increases to $3/2$, the subsequent rearrangement and separation of these EP pairs facilitate the splitting of the TEC and the reconnection of the open exceptional arcs into the final unknotted ER in Fig.~\ref{K41_PT}(a).
-More slice diagrams of $arg(f_a)$ in $xy$-plane, can be seen in Figs.~\ref{vortice}(a$3$-f$3$).
-Similar phenomena can be found for $arg(f_a)$ in $xz$-plane [Figs.~\ref{vortice}(a$1$-f$1$)] and $yz$-plane [Figs.~\ref{vortice}(a$2$-f$2$)].
+Around $\Gamma$ point, four EPs (marked as black circles) with charges $Q=-1$ remain stationary in all cases in Figs.~\ref{K41_PT}(d-f) during the process.
+While two other pairs of EPs with charges $Q=+1$, indicated by turquoise and purple circles, exhibit distinct motions as $a$ increases, as indicated by arrows.
+Firstly, the purple EPs are moving slowly towards the $\Gamma$ point along the $y$-axis, while the turquoise EPs are moving rapidly away from $\Gamma$ point along the $x$-axis.
+As $a$ increases to $4/3$ [Fig.~\ref{K41_PT}(e)], the purple vortices meet at the $\Gamma$ point, coinciding with the formation of the central EC in Fig.~\ref{K41_PT}(b).
+Simultaneously, the vanishment of turquoise EPs pair at infinite coincides with the breaking of the knot.
+Subsequently, as $a$ further increases to $3/2$, the subsequent rearrangement and separation of these EP pairs facilitate the splitting of the EC and the reconnection of the open exceptional arcs into the final unknotted ER in Fig.~\ref{K41_PT}(c).